-If you suspect illegal fishing operations are occurring or witness any suspicious activity involving fish or fishing type activity (e.g. selling fish off the back of boats or vehicles whilst offering a reduced price, questionable landing sites etc.) you can either contact AFMA's Freecall CRIMFISH hotline on 1800 274 634 (1800 CRIMFISH) or you can contact AFMA's Duty Officer on 0419 205 329 (24 hours a day, 7 days a week) as soon as possible after you discover the event.
-More information is available on the CRIMFISH page of the AFMA website ('Rules and Regulations'-'Report Illegal Fishing - CRIMFISH').
+If you suspect illegal fishing operations are occurring or witness any suspicious activity involving fish or fishing type activity (e.g. selling fish off the back of boats or vehicles whilst offering a reduced price, questionable landing sites etc.) you can either contact AFMA's Freecall CRIMFISH hotline on 1800 274 634 (1800 CRIMFISH), submit an online form or you can contact AFMA's Duty Officer on 0419 205 329 (24 hours a day, 7 days a week) as soon as possible after you discover the event.
+More information is available on the CRIMFISH page of the AFMA website ('Fisheries Management' - 'Compliance' - 'Report Illegal Fishing').